-The most publically viewed pictograph is a series of handprint at mile 16.8 on river left, about 10-12 feet off the water on the canyon wall.
+The most publicly viewed pictograph is a series of handprints at mile 16.8 on river left, about 10-12 feet off the water on the canyon wall.
 Did you bring hiking shoes?
-If you have the time and are capable of a strenuous hike, located about a quarter mile down from Parker Flats and before Deep Creek on river left is trail access to Pictograph Cave.
+If you have the time and are capable of a strenuous hike the Pictograph Cave is located about a quarter mile down from Parker Flats and before Deep Creek on river left.
+There is a trail head just upstream on river-left from the cave behind a big rock formation that protrudes into the river.
 It seems relatively small from the river so most don’t take notice and float on past the trailhead.
 But the breathtaking views from above and the impressive rock art is something you must experience in person.
 Remember, do not touch or disturb rock art in any way!!

 Although the last bison in the valley was killed in 1881 and grizzlies have moved to higher mountains in the Divide, wildlife is still abundant in the Smith River corridor.
 Wildlife viewing may include deer, elk, squirrel, raccoon, coyote, beaver, bullsnake, river otter and possibly a rattlesnake, bear or mountain lion.
 If you’re a birder keep your binoculars at hand for spotting owls, bald eagles or red-tailed hawks as well as migratory birds like black-capped chickadees, northern flickers, cliff swallows and vesper sparrows.
 Several ducks, including mallards, merganzers, geese and pelicans are known to float this river too.